johnther3ap3r/Intro-Grid-Simulations-Swift3/P01-Transfering-Code/content.md

 ![The starter code in action.](assets/starter-state.png)

-You should also be able to press the Start/Stop button, and also click on the screen to turn any of the grid cells into Hearts.
-You can click again to turn the cell back off, or you can click a different character in the palette above, to change the emoji that you want to "paint" on the grid.
+You should also be able to press the Start & Step buttons, and also tap on the grid to turn any of the grid cells into 👾.
+You can tap again to turn the cell back off, or you can tap a different character in the palette above, to change the emoji that you want to "paint" on the grid.

 > [action]
 > Run the starter code as is, and play with the UI.
-Try clicking the "Step" and "Play" buttons, selecting characters from the palette, and toggling cells on the grid.
+Try tapping the "Step" and "Play" buttons, selecting characters from the palette, and toggling cells on the grid.

 To see the code responsible for getting this much on the screen, open up `GameViewController.swift`.
 As said before, this is a View Controller – responsible for setting up the scene for our simulation.
 The initialization code is here: